Pat Nally: Background

 Nally was the eldest son of eight children and one of six brothers, of a prosperous farmer William Nally.
 William Nally had been an agent for the local landlords the Lynch Blosse family, who owned extensive lands in Balla and Claremorris.
 The Lynch Blosse family also owned Rockstown house, which subsequently became the property of the Nally Family.
 Despite the fact that his work as a landlord's agent would have pitted him against the local tenants, it is believed that Willian Nally was a Fenian supporter.
 Patrick Nally from an early age himself became a Fenian, and by the late 1870s was a leading organiser of the Irish Republican Brotherhood.

 Nally was educated at St Jarlath's College in Tuam, County Galway, where he made important connections with other Irish nationalists.
-In 1874 Nally worked with other Fenians in the election campaign of John O'Connor Power during the 1874 Mayo by-election.
+In 1874 Nally worked with other Fenians in the election campaign of John O'Connor Power during the 1874 County Mayo by-election.
 O'Connor Power was a member of the Supreme Council of the IRB who had just spent time studying at St Jarlath's himself.
 Despite opposition from the Catholic clergy, O'Connor Power was able to win one of the two seats on offer by a slim majority.